Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   TSB_OD_0.2_forward.wig:notex:1:a:+
   TSB_OD_0.5_forward.wig:notex:2:a:+

-The above block is one file.
-Each line is combine with space.
+When you assign the libraries to ANNOgesic like the above block, these lines have to combine with space to be one line.

 for fragmented libraries: